RayHightower/RayHightower.com/_posts/2016-04-11-comparing-ruby-c-and-go.markdown

 Same result, `184756`, as expected.
 Execution in fifteen milliseconds.
 Much faster than Ruby, but not as fast as C.

-Like C, Go offers some advantages:
+Like C, this Go solution offers some advantages:

 * Flexibility.
 For a larger square, change the value of one constant, `squareSize`.